yinzehaonb/ImageRecognizeServe/README.md

 # ImageRecognizeServe

-A easy HTTP service with tensorflow change the label_path and graph_path
+A easy HTTP service with tensorflow,change the label_path and graph_path